alyersin/property-management/docs/README.md

 # 📚 Home Admin Documentation

+> **Update – November 2025**
+> Documentation has been refreshed to reflect the removal of tenant management and the new `financial_records` schema.
+Legacy guides remain for historical purposes and are annotated where applicable.

 This directory contains all documentation for the Home Admin property management system, organized by category.

 ## 📂 Documentation Structure